sumeetdas/succinct-rust/README.md

   *  The `Drop` trait allows you to customize the code that is run when an instance of the smart pointer goes out of scope.

 ## Using `Box<T>` to Point to Data on the Heap
-* The most straightforward smart pointer is a box, whose type is written `Box<T>`.
+* Box is a smart pointer with type as `Box<T>`.
-* Boxes allow you to store data on the heap rather than the stack.
+  * It allows you to store data on the heap rather than the stack.
   * What remains on the stack is the pointer to the heap data.
+Pointer type is `usize`.
 * Boxes don’t have performance overhead, other than storing their data on the heap instead of on the stack.
-* The `Box<T>` type is a smart pointer because it implements the `Deref` trait, which allows `Box<T>` values to be treated like references.
+* The `Box<T>` type is a smart pointer because it implements:
+  * the `Deref` trait, which allows `Box<T>` values to be treated like references.
-* When a `Box<T>` value goes out of scope, the heap data that the box is pointing to is cleaned up as well because of the `Drop` trait implementation.
+  * the `Drop` trait, which allows the heap data that the `Box<T>` is pointing to get cleaned up when the box value goes out of scope.

 ### Using a Box<T> to Store Data on the Heap
 * Example: